ga-wdi-pvd/http-mvc-intro-rails/README.md

 > `3000` is the default port number in a Rails Application, just like `4567` with Sinatra.

-## Break (10 minutes / 1:15)

-### You Do: Follow A Request (20 minutes / 1:35)

-> 10 minutes exercise.
-10 minutes review.
+### HTTP Request-Response Cycle (I do - Draw on Board) (5 minutes / 1:55)

-Using your knowledge of the MVC request-response cycle and the files/folders you discovered during the scavenger hunt exercise, try following the path of an HTTP request through a Rails application.
-HTTP is a protocol - a system of rules - that determines how web pages (see:'hypertext') get sent (see:'transferred') from one place to another.
-Among other things, it defines the format of the messages passed between HTTP clients and an HTTP server.
+Using our knowledge of the MVC request-response cycle and the files/folders we discovered during the scavenger hunt exercise, let's try following the path of an HTTP request through a Rails application.

+Remember, HTTP is a protocol - a system of rules - that determines how web pages get sent from one place to another.
+(Hyper Text Transfer Protocol).
+Among other things, http it defines the format of the messages passed between HTTP clients and an HTTP server.
 Since the web is a *service*, it works through a combination of *clients* (which make requests) and *servers* (which receive requests).

+Let's GET the homepage.
-- `GET` the homepage of your app.
-What does the request-repsonse cycle look like for this request?
+- What does the request-repsonse cycle look like for this request?
+What files does it touch?
+How do we know?

-### Questions (10 minutes / 1:45)
-- Q & A about Rails so far
+Next let's talk about routes

-#### Routes
+#### Routes (5 minutes / 1:55)

 1. Where do we configure our routes in a Rails Application?
 - What is the syntax for writing routes in a Rails App?